 But the stories we tell can sometimes get away from us, and lies can have serious consequences.

-If lying’s become a more of a regular habit in your life, try not to be too hard on yourself.
+If lying’s become a more regular habit in your life, try not to be too hard on yourself.
 After all, most people do lie, even if they don’t admit it.